Struggling to make a board game? We’ve got your back!

 Winning Condition: What does a player need to achieve to win the game?
 Whether it’s collecting the most points, completing a set of tasks, or eliminating opponents, the winning condition should be clearly defined.

-A perfect mix of both will ensure that each playthrough offers something new, keeping players engaged.
 Write clear and concise rules to ensure the game’s success.
 Make sure to explain the rules, objectives, setup, and victory conditions properly.
 Lastly, playtest the rules to ensure clarity and that players can easily follow them.

 Create a Board Game Prototype